Matthew-D-Johnston/js225/js229_study_guide.md

 ##### More Methods on the Object Constructor

-* We'd like to highlight a fe more methods on the `Object` constructor.
+* We'd like to highlight a few more methods on the `Object` constructor.

 ###### Object.create and Object.getPrototypeOf